 Key Takeaways:

-- Aircraft found with malfunctioning ADS-B Out equipment risk being placed on the FAA's "No Services" list.
+- Aircraft found with malfunctioning ADS-B Out equipment may be placed on the FAA's "No Services" list.

-- The accompanying video provides guidance on actions to take if your aircraft is put on the "No Services" list due to equipment issues.
+- The accompanying video offers guidance on the necessary steps to take if your aircraft is put on the "No Services" list due to ADS-B equipment issues.

 See a mistake?
 Contact us.